 If you work in an office, you probably have at least 1 conference room in which most of your meetings are held.
 But what do you do when a great idea pops into your head and all of the boardrooms are booked?
 Do you risk sending an email that can be easily ignored?
 Do you chat in a coworker’s tight, compact cubicle?

 The issue of a lack of conference room space has inspired a fairly new trend in corporate office design—the addition of small, casual meeting areas known as touchdown spaces.
 Here are 5 tips to consider if you’d like to add one of these little gathering points to your office.

-Location, location, location.
 The location of your casual meeting space will be hugely important, so choose wisely.
-You’ll want to place it in an area that’s nearby the teams that will be using it the most, but make sure it’s not too close to any major distractions such as loud copiers or bustling training rooms.
+You’ll want to place it in an area near the teams that will be using it the most, but make sure it’s not too close to any major distractions such as loud copiers or bustling training rooms.

-Big ideas in a small package.
 Remember, this area is for quick, casual meetings between a few people, so be careful not to take up too much room in the office.
-A small grouping of two to four chairs surrounding a compact conference table or even a low coffee table is ideal, providing just enough space for quick, comfortable collaboration.
+A small grouping of 2 to 4 chairs surrounding a compact conference table or even a low coffee table is ideal, providing just enough space for quick, comfortable collaboration.

-Leave it open.
 Possibly the most important thing to keep in mind when designing a casual meeting space is to keep it open.
-That is to say, do not allow this space to be reserved in advance, lest it become just another unreachable conference room.
-Incorporating multiple huddle areas in your office should minimize the chances of every conference room being booked at the same time, ensuring that all employees will be able to get together at the drop of a hat.
+Do not allow this space to be reserved in advance, lest it becomes just another unreachable conference room.
+Incorporating multiple huddle areas in your office should minimize the chances of every conference room being booked simultaneously, ensuring that all employees can get together at the drop of a hat.